Red Baron likes to read books about German history written by foreigners. The

 scriptures.

-To get the word of God across to the people, Luther schaute dem Volk aufs Maul (used the idiom of the ordinary people on the streets and of the farm people), and while translating, he invented catchy new German words when they did not exist.
+To get the word of God across to the people, Luther schaute dem Volk aufs Maul (used the idiom of the ordinary people on the streets and on the farms), and while translating, he coined catchy new German words when they did not exist.
 Nearly all of his neologisms are combinations of two already used words, e.g., Schandfleck (spot of shame) for blemish, Gewissensbiss (biting of the conscience) for remorse, Lockvogel (luring bird) for bait, and Landpfleger (caretaker of the country) for governor.
-Eventually, Albrecht was twofold mistaken by taking neither Friar Martin's posting of the 95 Theses seriously nor his capability of translating the Word of God for ordinary people.
+Eventually, Albrecht was mistaken twofold: he took neither Friar Martin's posting of the 95 Theses seriously nor his ability to translate the Word of God for ordinary people.

 Spreading the Word of the Bible meant printing the German text of what